adosar/aidsorb/README.md

 ## 🚀 Usage
 > [!NOTE]
-> Refer to the 📚 Documentation for more information.
+> Refer to the 📚 [Documentation](https://aidsorb.readthedocs.io/en/stable/) for more information.
-> It will be available soon.

 Here is a summary of what you can do from the command line: